OpenF2/F2/docs/src/container-development.md

 });
 ```

-<span class="label">Note</span> Every F2 app has a `home` view (whether defined by the App Developer or not).
+<span class="label label-info">Note</span> Every F2 app has a `home` view (whether defined by the App Developer or not).
 This means if no views are provided by the App Developer, a `home` view is automatically added to `appConfig.views` during the app registration process inside F2.

 #### Secure Apps